pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

   * <kbd>Ctrl</kbd> + <kbd>SPACE</kbd> again to bring Task Tracker back to the foreground
   * `exit` : exits the application

-##Basic Features
+##Some points to note

-All tasks stored in TaskTracker will be automatically categorized into three different types: `floating task`, `deadline task`, and `event`, depending on the types and number of parameters entered when created.
+All tasks stored in TaskTracker will be automatically categorized into three different types: floating task, deadline task, and event, depending on the types and number of parameters entered when created.

 |A/An... | has...|
 |----| :-------------------------------------|